Blendify/blender-manual/trunk/blender_docs/manual/addons/render/copy_settings.rst

 ===========

 Render Settings
    This lists all render settings.
-The check box to the right controls whether that setting will be copied or not.
+The checkbox to the right controls whether that setting will be copied or not.
    So if you want to copy a specific setting, hover your mouse over its control, note its Python name (e.g. ``resolution_x`` for the X resolution, etc.), and enable the corresponding item in this list.